Aymara language: Idiosyncrasies

 Linguistic and gestural analysis by Núñez and Sweetser also asserts that the Aymara have an apparently unique (or at least very rare) understanding of time.
 Aymara is, with Quechua, one of very few [Núñez & Sweetser, 2006, p.
 403] languages in which speakers seem to represent the past as in front of them and the future as behind them.
-Their argument is mainly within the framework of conceptual metaphor, which recognizes in general two subtypes of the metaphor "the passage of time is motion:" one is "time passing is motion over a landscape" (or "moving-ego"), and the other is "time passing is a moving object" ("moving-events").
+Their argument is mainly within the framework of conceptual metaphor, which recognizes in general two subtypes of the metaphor "the passage of time is motion": one is "time passing is motion over a landscape" (or "moving-ego"), and the other is "time passing is a moving object" ("moving-events").
 The latter metaphor does not explicitly involve the individual/speaker.
 Events are in a queue, with prior events towards the front of the line.
 The individual may be facing the queue, or it may be moving from left to right in front of him/her.

 The claims regarding Aymara involve the moving-ego metaphor.
 Most languages conceptualize the ego as moving forward into the future, with ego's back to the past.
 The English sentences prepare for what lies before us and we are facing a prosperous future exemplify the metaphor.
 In contrast, Aymara seems to encode the past as in front of individuals and the future behind them.
 That is typologically a rare phenomenon [Núñez & Sweetser, 2006, p.
 416].

 The fact that English has words like before and after that are (currently or archaically) polysemous between 'front/earlier' or 'back/later' may seem to refute the claims regarding Aymara uniqueness.
 However, those words relate events to other events and are part of the moving-events metaphor.
 In fact, when before means in front of ego, it can mean only future.
 For instance, our future is laid out before us while our past is behind us.
 Parallel Aymara examples describe future days as qhipa uru, literally 'back days', and they are sometimes accompanied by gestures to behind the speaker.
-The same applies to Quechua-speakers, whose expression qhipa p'unchaw corresponds directly to Aymara qhipa uru.
+The same applies to Quechua-speakers, whose expression qhipa pʼunchaw corresponds directly to Aymara qhipa uru.
 Possibly, the metaphor is from the fact that the past is visible (in front of one's eyes), but the future is not.